 We hope the little seedling will grow into a strong and prolific apple tree and become a focal point of our gardens and our community orchard.
 But most of all we hope it will inspire scientists of the future to follow in Sir Isaac’s footsteps – hopefully without, as the story goes, being hit by a falling apple!

 The Gardens and Lovell Tree Collection are accessible to visitors of the Discovery Centre (general admission applies).
+If you have a Gardeners’ World, you can access 2 for 1 entry.
 Keep an eye out for our special programme of outdoor activities and garden tours during the school holidays, which will be advertised here.
 If you would like to get even more involved with the natural heritage at Jodrell Bank consider coming to one of our Garden Volunteering days.